mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build_builddep.rst

 DESCRIPTION
 ===========
-**mmpack-build-builddep** downloads and install the build dependencies of given packages into the current prefix.
+**mmpack-build builddep** downloads and install the build dependencies of given packages into the current prefix.
 It will also check for the presence of mentioned system packages.

-**mmpack-build-builddep** will succeed if all the system packages are already installed and if all the mmpack packages are already present or successfully added by the current command.
+**mmpack-build builddep** will succeed if all the system packages are already installed and if all the mmpack packages are already present or successfully added by the current command.
 It will fail otherwise.